SAP/luigi/docs/navigation-parameters-reference.md

   - **testId** is a string where you can define your own custom `testId`.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
   - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the label or instead of it.
   - **link** defines an absolute link to a **node**.
   - **externalLink** is an object which indicates that the node links to an external URL.
-If this property is defined, the **link** property is ignored.
+If this parameter is defined, the **link** parameter is ignored.
 It has the following attributes:
     - **sameWindow** defines if the external URL is opened in the current tab or in a new one.
-The default value for this property is `false`.
+The default value for this parameter is `false`.
     - **url** is the external URL that the link leads to.

 ## App switcher

 The app switcher is a drop-down list available in the top navigation bar.
-It allows you to switch between the navigation elements displayed in the drop-down.
-To do so, add the **appSwitcher** property to the **navigation** object using the following optional properties:
+It allows you to switch between application elements displayed in the drop-down.
+To do so, add the **appSwitcher** parameter to the **navigation** object using the following optional parameters:

 ### showMainAppEntry
 - **type**: boolean